 The Compensation Committee annually reviews the elements of Named Executive Officer compensation, and as part of that review considers whether the overall program encourages excessive risk taking.
 The Compensation Committee's current assessment is that although a substantial portion of compensation provided to our Named Executive Officers is performance-based, we do not believe our compensation programs encourage excessive or unnecessary risk taking.
 The Compensation Committee believes that the design of these compensation programs encourages our Named Executive Officers to remain focused on both short-term and long-term strategic goals.
-Safeguards integrated into the Company's compensation practices include: (1) the balance of short-term and long-term incentive compensation; (2) the use of time-based or performance-based vesting criteria in long-term incentive awards to align holders' interests with the Company's long-term prospects; (3) the use of multiple performance metrics, each linked to overall Company progress as opposed to narrow targets; and (4) the reservation of Compensation Committee discretion to determine amounts payable under the cash incentive and performancebased equity award programs.
+Safeguards integrated into the Company's compensation practices include: (1) the balance of short-term and long-term incentive compensation; (2) the use of time-based or performance-based vesting criteria in long-term incentive awards to align holders' interests with the Company's long-term prospects; (3) the use of multiple performance metrics, each linked to overall Company progress as opposed to narrow targets; and (4) the reservation of Compensation Committee discretion to determine amounts payable under the cash incentive and performance-based equity award programs.

-2016 SUMMARY COMPENSATION TABLE
+2017 SUMMARY COMPENSATION TABLE

-The following table shows for the fiscal years ended December 31, 2016, 2015 and 2014, compensation awarded to, paid to, or earned by, the Named Executive Officers.
-Mr. O'Brien and Ms. van den Boom were not Named Executive Officers prior to 2015.
+The following table shows for the fiscal years ended December 31, 2017, 2016 and 2015, compensation awarded to, paid to, or earned by, the Named Executive Officers.
 The engagement of Mr. Selhorn as Chief Financial Officer commenced in fiscal year 2016.